MiniZinc/libminizinc/docs/en/modelling2.rst

 .. code-block:: bash

-  $ minizinc --solver gecode --all-solutions jobshop.mzn jdata.dzn
+  $ minizinc --solver gecode --intermediate jobshop.mzn jdata.dzn

-solves a small job shop scheduling problem, and illustrates the behaviour of ``--all-solutions`` for optimisation problems (note that when running this in the MiniZinc IDE, ``--all-solutions`` is the default behaviour for optimisation problems).
-Here the solver outputs increasingly better solutions as it finds them, rather than all possible optimal solutions.
+solves a small job shop scheduling problem, and illustrates the behaviour of ``--intermediate`` for optimisation problems (note that when running this in the MiniZinc IDE, ``--intermediate`` is the default behaviour for optimisation problems).
+Here the solver outputs increasingly better solutions as it finds them.
+This flag has no effect for satisfaction problems.
 The output from this command is:

 .. code-block:: none